dkeathley/6.2410-lab/chapter-XX-quantum-optics-basics.md

 where we have used the commutation relation to achieve the final expression in normal order.
 ```

-Now we have that

-Using this fact, it is easy to then show that the average photon is
+By using the relations above along with normal ordering of the annihilation and creation operators, it is easy to then show that the average photon number of a coherent state is

 $$ N = |\alpha|^2, $$

-and that the the standard deviation is
+and that the the standard deviation of the photon number is

+$$ \Delta N = |\alpha|. $$

+It turns out that the photon number distribution is that of a poisson distribution, which is consistent with such a relation between the mean and standard deviation.

+We can likewise use the above properties to show that

+$$ A^{(\theta)} = |\alpha|\cos(\varphi - \theta), $$

+where $\varphi = \arg{\alpha}$.
+Also,

+$$ \Delta A^{(\theta)} = 1/2.$$

+The last part is interesting as it means that no matter how large alpha is, the field fluctuations stay the same, and are the same level as that of a vacuum state.
+This is due to the fact that phase is very well defined for a coherent state, while the fields can still fluctuate (the opposite of a number state).

+Again, it we can map out the field representation, which we have done below for a coherent state with $|\alpha| = 4$, and $\varphi = \pi/4$.

 ```{code-cell} ipython3
 :tags: [hide-input]